layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.7.8
+- Cache and UO admin buttons in admin panel.
+- Flag display logic for domestic tournaments.
+- Fix team page errors when tournament spirit is disabled.

 ### 1.7.7
 - Youtube and SolidSport videos embed, all other URLs open a new URL.
 - Installation and initialization improvements.